 The NAR holds an annual National Meet (NARAM) to bring together all NAR members for a weeklong event.
-The next national championship meet, NARAM-62*, will be held at the National Warplane Museum’s grass airstrip in Geneseo, NY July 2021.
+The next national championship meet, NARAM-63, will be held Walnut Grove, Missouri.
+NARAM will be held July 16-22, 2022.
 Events will be the 6 NRC events above plus:

 - 1/2A Flexwing Duration

 - Sport Scale